Another Word For AGAINST

 Noun : an American crime drama television series starring Tim Daly as Harlan Judd that aired on ABC from March 30 to April 27, 2005.

-Noun : "Eyes" is a song by American pop singer Donna Summer, released as the third and final single from the album Cats Without Claws.
+Noun : "Eyes" is a song by American pop singer Donna Summer, taken from her twelfth studio album Cats Without Claws.

 f-word